eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 }
 ```

-* The `ignorePatterns` property affects only the directory that the config file is placed in.
+* Glob patterns in `ignorePatterns` are relative to the directory that the config file is placed in.
 * You cannot write `ignorePatterns` property under `overrides` property.
 * `.eslintignore` can override the `ignorePatterns` property of config files.